Mike Brennan (American football)

-Michael Sean Brennan (born March 22, 1967) is an American former professional football tackle who played with the Cincinnati Bengals in 1990 and 1991.
-He was selected by the Bengals in the fourth round of the 1990 NFL draft with the 91st overall pick.
+Michael Sean Brennan (born March 22, 1967) is an American former professional football player who was a tackle with the Cincinnati Bengals of the National Football League (NFL) in 1990 and 1991.
+He played college football for the Notre Dame Fighting Irish and was selected by the Bengals in the fourth round of the 1990 NFL draft with the 91st overall pick.